companieshouse/ch.gov.uk/README.md

 Some Local Tests for `MojoX::Security::Session`
 =========

-This branch has some info on how to locally test the session ID (which is built by[MojoX::Security::Session](https://github.com/companieshouse/MojoX-Security-Session/blob/f58539273842a00f8a1c9d2ff3e95ba8faaae0ab/lib/MojoX/Security/Session.pm#L193) )
+This branch has some info on how to locally test the session ID (which is built by [MojoX::Security::Session](https://github.com/companieshouse/MojoX-Security-Session/blob/f58539273842a00f8a1c9d2ff3e95ba8faaae0ab/lib/MojoX/Security/Session.pm#L193) )

 ## scenario 1 (multiple calls to _generate_sessionID)